malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 # References

-[Barron2016] Barron, A. B., & Klein, C. (2016).
+Barron, A. B., & Klein, C. (2016).
 What insects can tell us about the origins of consciousness.
 Proceedings of the National Academy of Sciences of the United States of America, 113(18), 4900–4908. https://doi.org/10.1073/pnas.1520084113

-[Block2003] Ned Block.
-2003.
-"The Harder Problem of Consciousness".
-The Journal of Philosophy XCIX(8), January 2003.
-DOI: 10.2307/3655621.
+Block, N. (2002).
+The Harder Problem of Consciousness.
+The Journal of Philosophy XCIX(8), Aug 2002. https://doi.org/10.2307/3655621

+Cell Press.
+(2020, February 12).
+Researchers stimulate areas vital to consciousness in monkeys' brains -- and it wakes them up.
+ScienceDaily.
+Retrieved September 7, 2020 from www.sciencedaily.com/releases/2020/02/200212111440.htm

-[Chalmers1995] Chalmers, D.J.
-1995.
-"Facing up to the Problem of Consciousness."
+Chalmers, D.J.
+(1995).
+Facing up to the Problem of Consciousness.
 Journal of Consciousness Studies 2: 200-19.

-[Driver1998] Driver, J., and Mattingley, J. B. (1998).
-"Parietal neglect and visual awareness".
+Driver, J., and Mattingley, J. B. (1998).
+Parietal neglect and visual awareness.
 Nat.
 Neurosci.
-1, 17–22 doi: 10.1038/217
+1, 17–22. https://doi.org/10.1038/217

-[Gennaro1996] Gennaro, R. 1996.
-"Consciousness and Self Consciousness: A Defense of the Higher Order Thought Theory of Consciousness."
+Gennaro, R. (1996).
+Consciousness and Self Consciousness: A Defense of the Higher Order Thought Theory of Consciousness.
 Philadelphia, PA: John Benjamins Publishing.

-[Gennaro2012] Gennaro, R. 2012.
+Gennaro, R. (2012).
 "The Consciousness Paradox: Consciousness, Concepts, and Higher-Order Thoughts."
 Cambridge, MA: The MIT Press.

-[Gleitman2003] - Henry Gleitman, Alan J. Fridlund, Daniel Reisburg.
-"Psychology".
+Gleitman, H., Fridlund, A. J., and Reisburg, D. (2003). _Psychology_.
 Sixth edition.
 Norton publishing.

-[Graziano2017] Michael S. A. Graziano.
-Nov 2017.
-"The Attention Schema Theory: A Foundation for Engineering Artificial Consciousness".
+Graziano, M. S. A. (Nov 2017).
+The Attention Schema Theory: A Foundation for Engineering Artificial Consciousness.
 Front.
 Robot.
 AI, 14 November 2017. https://doi.org/10.3389/frobt.2017.00060.

-[Halligan2000] Halligan, P. W., and Oakley, D. A. 2000.
+Halligan, P. W., and Oakley, D. A. (2000).
 Greatest myth of all.
-New Scientist #168 (pp 34-39). https://www.newscientist.com/article/mg16822653-700-greatest-myth-of-all.
+New Scientist #168 (pp 34-39). https://www.newscientist.com/article/mg16822653-700-greatest-myth-of-all

-[Halligan2017] Peter W. Halligan, and David A. Oakley.
-2017.
-"Chasing the Rainbow: The Non-conscious Nature of Being".
+Halligan, P. W., and Oakley, D. A. (2017).
+Chasing the Rainbow: The Non-conscious Nature of Being.
 Frontiers in Science. https://doi.org/10.3389/fpsyg.2017.01924

-[Kahneman2011] Kahneman, D. (2011).
-"Thinking, fast and slow."
-New York: Farrar, Straus and Giroux.
+Kahneman, D. (2011). _Thinking, fast and slow._ New York: Farrar, Straus and Giroux.

-[Klaver2016] Klaver, M. and Dijkerman, HC.
+Klaver, M. and Dijkerman, HC.
 (2016).
-"Bodily Experience in Schizophrenia: Factors Underlying a Disturbed Sense of Body Ownership."
+Bodily Experience in Schizophrenia: Factors Underlying a Disturbed Sense of Body Ownership.
 Front.
 Hum.
 Neurosci.
 10:305. https://doi.org/10.3389/fnhum.2016.00305

+Lau, H. and Rosenthal, D. (2011).
+Empirical support for higher-order theories of consciousness.
+Trends in Cognitive Sciences 15: (pp 365-373).

-[Marshall1988] Marshall, J. C., and Halligan, P. W. (1988).
+Marshall, J. C., and Halligan, P. W. (1988).
 Blindsight and insight in visuo-spatial neglect.
-Nature 336, 766–767. doi: 10.1038/336766a0
+Nature 336, 766–767. https://doi.org/10.1038/336766a0

-[Miller1962] Miller, G. A. (1962).
-"Psychology: The Science of Mental Life".
+Miller, G. A. (1962). _Psychology: The Science of Mental Life_.
 London: Penguin.

-[Nisbett1977] Nisbett, Richard & Wilson, Timothy.
-1977.
-"Telling More Than We Can Know: Verbal Reports on Mental Processes".
+Nisbett, R. E., and Wilson, T. D. (1977).
+Telling More Than We Can Know: Verbal Reports on Mental Processes.
 Psychological Review.
-84. (pp 231-259). http://dx.doi.org/10.1037/0033-295X.84.3.231.
+84. (pp 231-259). http://dx.doi.org/10.1037/0033-295X.84.3.231

-[Rosenthal2005] Rosenthal, D. 2005.
-"Consciousness and Mind."
+Rosenthal, D. (2005). _Consciousness and Mind_.
 New York: Oxford University Press.

-[Rosenthal2011] Lau, H. and Rosenthal, D. 2011.
-"Empirical support for higher-order theories of consciousness."
-Trends in Cognitive Sciences 15: (pp 365-373).

-[SDFeb2020] Cell Press.
-(2020, February 12).
-Researchers stimulate areas vital to consciousness in monkeys' brains -- and it wakes them up.
-ScienceDaily.
-Retrieved September 7, 2020 from
-www.sciencedaily.com/releases/2020/02/200212111440.htm
+Tononi, G. (2004).
+An Information Integration Theory of Consciousness.
+BMC neuroscience.
+5. 42. http://dx.doi.org/10.1186/1471-2202-5-42

+Oizumi, M., Albantakis, L., and Tononi, G. (2014).
+From the Phenomenology to the Mechanisms of Consciousness: Integrated Information Theory 3.0.
+PLOS Computational Biology 10(5): e1003588. https://doi.org/10.1371/journal.pcbi.1003588

-[SDOct2012] University of Chicago Medical Center.
+University of Chicago Medical Center.
 (2012, October 1).
 Homolog of mammalian neocortex found in bird brain.
 ScienceDaily.
 Retrieved September 6, 2020 from www.sciencedaily.com/releases/2012/10/121001151953.htm

-[Tononi2004] Tononi, Giulio.
-(2004).
-An Information Integration Theory of Consciousness.
-BMC neuroscience.
-5. 42. doi: 10.1186/1471-2202-5-42. https://www.researchgate.net/publication/8198745_An_Information_Integration_Theory_of_Consciousness

-[Tononi2014] Oizumi M, Albantakis L, Tononi G (2014).
-From the Phenomenology to the Mechanisms of Consciousness: Integrated Information Theory 3.0.
-PLOS Computational Biology 10(5): e1003588. https://doi.org/10.1371/journal.pcbi.1003588.

-[Weiskrantz1985] Weiskrantz, L. (1985).
-"Blindsight: A Case Study and Implications".
-Oxford: OUP
+Weiskrantz, L. (1985).
+Blindsight: A Case Study and Implications.
+Oxford: Oxford University Press